 Second Opinion Program

 Yale Medicine has an Enhanced Referral and eConsult initiative to improve communication and care coordination between primary care providers and specialists.
-This platform helps medical providers to exchange information more easily to better manage care for their patients.
+This platform helps medical providers exchange information more easily to better manage care for their patients.

 Remote Enrollment into Clinical Research

 The Yale Center for Clinical Investigation (YCCI) receives research applications from telehealth patients who are interested in participating in a medical research study.
 Remote visits for video consent, pre-screening, and study activities enable our clinical research team to offer medical research opportunities to more participants.
 For more information about our clinical research programs, visit https://yalestudies.org.

 Video visits—sometimes called telemedicine—allow you to receive health care and services from a provider who is in a different location.

 Yes, your personal and health information is safe.
 Our current solution for video visits meets the same HIPAA requirements that are used for in-person visits.